Framework for phase transitions between the Maxwell and Gibbs constructions: Equation of state

 \subsection{Nucleons}

-For the description of nucleons, we use the ZLA parametrization~\cite{Constantinou:2021hba} of the Zhao-Lattimer (ZL)~\cite{Zhao:2020dvu} EOS.
-This is consistent with laboratory data at nuclear saturation density $\nsat\simeq 0.16~{\rm fm}^{-3}$, the chiral effective field theory calculations of Ref.~\cite{Drischler:2020hwi,Drischler:2020fvz}, and constraints obtained by Legred et al.~\cite{Legred:2021hdx}, which combined available observations including the radio pulsar mass measurements of PSR J0348+0432 and J0470+6620~\cite{Fonseca:2021wxt,Cromartie:2019kug,Antoniadis:2013pzd}, the mass and tidal deformability measurements of GW170817 and GW190425~\cite{Abbott:2018wiz,LIGO:2017qsa,Abbott:2020uma}, and the x-ray mass and radius constraints from latest \textit{NICER} measurements of J0030+0451 and J0470+6620~\cite{Miller:2019cac,Riley:2019yda,Miller:2021qha,Riley:2021pdl,Salmi:2022cgy}.
+For the description of nucleons, we use the Zhao-Lattimer (ZL) EOS ~\cite{Zhao:2020dvu} with the parametrization termed as ZLA in Ref.~\cite{Constantinou:2021hba}.
+The parameters of ZLA are detailed in Table 1.
+This is consistent with laboratory data at nuclear saturation density $\nsat\simeq 0.16~{\rm fm}^{-3}$, the chiral effective field theory calculations of Refs.~\cite{Drischler:2020hwi,Drischler:2020fvz}, and constraints obtained by Legred et al.~\cite{Legred:2021hdx}, which combined available observations including the radio pulsar mass measurements of PSR J0348+0432 and J0470+6620~\cite{Fonseca:2021wxt,Cromartie:2019kug,Antoniadis:2013pzd}, the mass and tidal deformability measurements of GW170817 and GW190425~\cite{Abbott:2018wiz,LIGO:2017qsa,Abbott:2020uma}, and the x-ray mass and radius constraints from latest \textit{NICER} measurements of J0030+0451 and J0470+6620~\cite{Miller:2019cac,Riley:2019yda,Miller:2021qha,Riley:2021pdl,Salmi:2022cgy}.
 The total energy density of nucleons with a common mass $m_N=939.5$ MeV is given by the density functional

-where $k_{Fh} = (3\pi^2\hbar^3\nb y_h)^{1/3}$ is the Fermi momentum of nucleon species $h$.
-The chemical potentials and the pressure are obtained from Eq.~(\ref{edenZL}) according to
+where $k_{Fh} = (3\pi^2\hbar^3\nb y_h)^{1/3}$ is the Fermi momentum of nucleon species $h$. {Above and below units of $c=1$ are used; also, wherever $\hbar$ appears, $\hbar c$ is implied. } The chemical potentials and the pressure are obtained from Eq.~(\ref{edenZL}) according to